 /usr/bin/cpp default C preprocessor

-The following environment variables may be set, however their use is not recommended as they introduce dependencies that are not readily apparent when imake is run:
+ENVIRONMENT VARIABLESThe following environment variables may be set, however their use is not recommended as they introduce dependencies that are not readily apparent when imake is run:

 |If defined, this specifies a -I include argument to pass to the C preprocessor.
 E.g., -I/usr/X11/config.|

 |If defined, this should be a valid path to a preprocessor program.
 E.g., /usr/local/cpp.
 By default, imake will use cc -E or /usr/bin/cpp, depending on the OS specific configuration.|

-Todd Brunhoff, Tektronix and MIT Project Athena; Jim Fulton, MIT X Consortium
+AUTHORTodd Brunhoff, Tektronix and MIT Project Athena; Jim Fulton, MIT X Consortium